- September 11, 2018

 There is one management philosophy that says you need to have control over your employees, some need strict supervision in order to for them to be productive.

-There is another management philosophy that says employees will take responsibility for themselves if you provide a culture of trust, respect and support, but provide them freedom to be productive without supervision.
+There is another management philosophy that says employees will take responsibility for themselves if you provide a culture of trust, respect, and support, but provide them the freedom to be productive without supervision.

 Which one is right?

 Both of them! – Here’s why: